Tomas4python/chatbot/README.md

 1. `development.ipynb` - **Data processing**: Exploratory Data Analysis, data preprocessing and model development in Jupyter Lab notebook.
 2. `chatbot_app.ipynb` - **Chatbot application development**: Development and testing in a Jupyter Lab notebook.
 3. `chatbot_app.py` - **Conversion to a standalone Python script**: Fully working GUI chatbot application.
-4. `samples/` - **Sample files**: Used for initial stages of preprocessing, training of different models, and in different environments.
+4. `samples/` - **Sample notebooks**: Used for initial stages of preprocessing, training of different models, and in different environments.
 5. `requirements.txt` - **Dependencies**: Lists all the Python packages and their versions required to run Chatbot application.
 6. `DEVELOPMENT_PAPER.md` - **Development documentation**: Detailed description of the development process and any relevant findings.